 Sports teams are named after it, and there is also “Mudcat Festival” that happens annually in the second weekend of June.

-Although the wintertime makes it hard for us to meet Muddy’s friends underneath the froze river, we were able to meet Muddy’s human local friends via various places and experiences we did.
+Although the wintertime makes it hard for us to meet Muddy’s friends underneath the frozen river, we were able to meet Muddy’s human local friends via various places and experiences we did.

-It serves as a gathering place, a café that offers drinks, vegan products and baked goods, and a art store that sells local arts & crafts, and fair trade coffee.
+It serves as a gathering place, a café that offers drinks, vegan products and baked goods, and an art store that sells local arts & crafts, and fair trade coffee.

-It is part of the not-for-profit D.R.E.A.M.
+The Minga is part of the not-for-profit D.R.E.A.M.
 (Designing Routes to Education and Mentorship) program, a working platform for students in this community to practice “WE”-centered living.

 It is actually much more than that and serves a very good purpose for the community here due to how much they give back.

-Website / Address: 170 Queen St., Dunnville, ON N1A 1H7
+Website / Address: 146 Queen St., Dunnville, Haldimand County, Ontario N1A 1H7

 Retro toys & candies from our childhood, British sweets, amazing flavored popcorns, and ice cream are just a few of the things you will find in this little gem in Dunnville.

 Aside from the food, there are also memorabilia such as their beloved Sock Monkey mascot, vintage Fisher Price telephone all of us likely had one when we were young, and steel lunch boxes that lined the top of the shelves.

 Purple Haven Afternoon Tea Experience at Towne Cafe

-The day’s itinerary included a hearty High Tea, making our own soy candle in a vintage tea cup, and mixing our own lavender chamomile tea blends to bring home.
+The day’s itinerary had the Purple Haven Afternoon Tea Experience at Towne Cafe, one of the unique things to do in Dunville during winter includes a hearty High Tea, making our own soy candle in a vintage tea cup, and mixing our own lavender chamomile tea blends to bring home.

 Currently, the farm is closed to public and will re-open in June.
 They sell a variety of lavender products on their farm, at the farmer’s markets and also on their online shop.

 Towne Café on their own opens Monday to Friday serving breakfast and lunch and is run by sisters Catherine and Carol.

 The Afternoon Tea experience was, as Kim says, a way to bring back the traditional mother-daughter tea experience that seems to have been lost over the years.

 It does need 24 hours for the wax to settle, so it was decided best we start with the candle making first and get ourselves a little worked up to enjoy the High Tea.

 For example, if you are making a green tea blend, it will consist of 2 parts of base green tea, and 1/2 and 1 parts of various other ingredients.

 Kim had printed out what each ingredient is for us, and also listed all the associated health benefits on the card.
 We each made 2 blends to take home with us.

 The Sweetest Smell on Earth Experience at Richardson’s Farm & Market

 James Richardson is the 6th generation to be living on this farm.
 He and his wife Kirsten run both the farm and the market.

 Not only do they provide produce and maple products, but they also offer Sugar Bush tours, school tours and also the annual corn maze in October.

 It is not just a sugar bush tour but a true learning experience about trees, the area, all the way to how maples are tapped and turn sap into maple syrup.

-The experience is available for lunch and for dinner.
-We joined on their first dinner session on February 23 to experience this.
+The Sweetest Smell on Earth experience at Richardson’s Farm & Market is available for lunch and for dinner.
 You can find the details for dates and cost on their website.

+We joined on their first dinner session on February 23 to experience this.
 Before heading out to the field, James put all of us to the test in figuring out what is needed for maple tree tapping.

 And so, everyone had a lesson on how to identify the different type of trees, most importantly, the maple!
 Otherwise, we will be drilling the wrong tree with no sap produced.

 This area is identified as part of the Carolinian forest.
 It is a term used primarily in Canada even though it is characterized as North America.

 The drill created a hole deep enough for the sap to flow out.
 We did not want to drill too deep, otherwise, the tree would be damaged.

 Once the sap is tapped, the sprout will be removed in the future, so the tree can heal just like how our skin heals a cut.
 Sprouts are never inserted into the same spot as the flow vertically will not be as great as the fresh tap.

 In the middle of the woods, we had a hollowed out log that was filled with sap.
 A file was lit beside the log with rocks that were heated hot.